 - 3.8 The impact of the Council's capital programme on revenue expenditure is included as a key variable in the assumptions above.
 The level of capital expenditure is a particularly tricky variable in terms of estimating the impact on revenue spend, as this is influenced by the level of capital grant or other external funding; the current cost of borrowing (which in turn depends on the interest charged on external borrowing and the extent to which the Council can fund capital by internal borrowing ie use of cash reserves); the expected life of the assets created, and the remaining cost of historic debt.
-The situation is further complicated by the need (Scottish Government requirement) to use a different method to calculate loans charges on new borrowing from 2021/22 onwards.
-The Council is currently benefitting from extremely low rates of interest.
-These will inevitably rise in the future, although forecast to remain low in the short term, and require to be a focus of careful monitoring. - 3.9 The Council's ten year Capital Plan is given a light touch review each year, with a thorough review at more infrequent intervals.
+The situation is further complicated by the need (Scottish Government requirement) to use a different method to calculate loans charges on new borrowing from 2021/22 onwards. - 3.9 The Council's ten year Capital Plan is given a light touch review each year, with a thorough review at more infrequent intervals.
 Following Transformation work based on the Property Asset Management Appraisal and development of the Learning Estate Strategy a thorough review will be required.
 The Council's policy decision to move away from the Make Do and Mend policy, which has underpinned the capital plan in recent years, also requires such a review to enable appropriate work to be forward planned and commissioned.
-Work on the review will continue in 20210 as the variables described become clearer, with a view to refining developing the 2021/22 to 2031/32 ten year plan.
+Work on the review will continue in 2020 as the variables described become clearer, with a view to developing the 2021/22 to 2031/32 ten year plan.

-- 3.10 Expenditure on servicing debt to fund capital over the last three years period from 2016/17 to 2018/19 rose from 8.5% to 10% is shown as a percentage of total net revenue spend in the graph below, with current projections for future years.
+3.10 Expenditure on servicing debt to fund capital over the last three years is shown as a percentage of total net revenue spend in the graph below, with current projections for future years.
 Generally, as revenue budget savings are made and the council continues to invest in its asset base, the percentage of expenditure on servicing debt rises.
-Although the recent fall in interest rates masks this underlying trend.
-The ratio of Moray's gross debt to net annual revenue as reported in Audit Scotland's Local Government in Scotland Financial Overview 2018/19 is at the mid-point for Scottish authorities. - 3.11 The results of the Capital Plan review will be fed back into a revised Financial Strategy.
+The ratio of Moray's gross debt to net annual revenue as reported in Audit Scotland's Local Government in Scotland Financial Overview 2018/19 is at the midpoint for Scottish authorities.

+3.11 The results of the Capital Plan review will be fed back into a revised Financial Strategy.
 The Council also prepares a Capital Strategy, updated annually, setting out an overview of the council's capital expenditure, capital financing and treasury management activity, its relationship to asset management and the governance arrangements for the Capital Programme.